Last updated: February 2022

 4. Purpose and basis of specific processing operations of personal data

 Online or telephone contact with Het Nieuwe Instituut

 Het Nieuwe Instituut collects your personal data when you contact us, whether by social media, e-mail, telephone or post.
 We must use these personal details to be able to respond to your questions, and/or to provide the services and/or information or products you have requested.

 The requested personal information includes your name and contact details (such as e-mail address, telephone number or address) and depends on how you want us to respond (by e-mail, telephone or post) and your personal choices and requests.

-Anyone who wants to visit and consult the State Archives can contact Het Nieuwe Instituut.
+Anyone who wants to visit and consult the National Collection can contact Het Nieuwe Instituut.
 You can apply for a free pass at the desk on presentation of an identity document.
 To this end, you will be asked to provide various personal details on the application form and must identify yourself with a valid identification document.
 In this instance, we will process your personal data, i.e., your name, address, place of residence, and telephone number.
 You cannot apply for a pass without a valid ID document.
 Our privacy statement explains how we process your personal data.